CPT Codes

-CPT codes, or Current Procedural Terminology codes, are the standardized five-digit numeric codes used within the healthcare industry to accurately depict medical, surgical, and diagnostic services and procedures.
+Current Procedural Terminology (CPT) codes, are the standardized five-digit numeric codes used within the healthcare industry to accurately depict medical, surgical, and diagnostic services and procedures.
 Established by the American Medical Association (AMA), these codes serve as the universal language in healthcare, bridging the gap between healthcare providers and insurance companies.

 CPT codes are divided into three categories: